binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>People v.
 Beardsley (1907)</b> (married bartender went on drinking binge with Blanche Burns, who took morphine tablets and died)</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> In order to punish a person for an omission, the person must owe a legal duty to the victim, not just a moral duty.</p>

-<p style="margin-left:13%; margin-right:10%;">The duty may be imposed by law or contract.</p>
-<p style="margin-left:13%; margin-right:10%;">A person may have a duty from a domestic relationship, public duty, voluntary choice.</p>
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> In order to punish a person for an omission, the person must owe a legal duty to the victim, not just a moral duty.
+(The duty may be imposed by law or contract, or a person may have a duty from a domestic relationship, public duty, voluntary choice).</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Judgment:</b> The Michigan Supreme court set the conviction aside and discharged Beardsley.
-(The fact that Burns was in Beardsley’s house does not create a legal duty such as exists between man and wife [p.144])</p>

 <p style="margin-left:7%; margin-right:10%;"><b>Pope v.
 State (1979)</b> (three-month-old Demiko Lee Norris died as a result of physical injuries inflicted by his mother Melissa Vera Norris at the house of Pope and witnessed by Pope)</p>